St. Elizabeth's flood (1421)

 The St. Elizabeth's flood of 1421 was a flooding of the Grote Hollandse Waard, an area in what is now the Netherlands.
 It takes its name from the feast day of Saint Elisabeth of Hungary which was formerly 19 November.

-It ranks 20th on the list of worst floods in history.

 During the night of 18/19 November 1421 a heavy storm near the North Sea coast caused the dikes to break in a number of places and the lower-lying polder land was flooded.
 A number of villages were swallowed by the flood and were lost, causing between 2,000 and 10,000 casualties.
 The dike breaks and floods caused widespread devastation in Zeeland and Holland.

-The outcome

-This flood separated the cities of Geertruidenberg and Dordrecht which had previously fought against each other during the Hook and Cod (civil) wars.
+The flood separated the cities of Geertruidenberg and Dordrecht which had previously fought against each other during the Hook and Cod (civil) wars.

-Most of the land remains flooded even since that day.

 Reclaimed parts

 Most of the area remained flooded for several decades.
 Reclaimed parts are the island of Dordrecht, the Hoeksche Waard island, and north-western North Brabant (around Geertruidenberg).
-Most of the Biesbosch (a big area of nature in the Netherlands) area has been flooded since.
+Most of the actual National Park of Biesbosch area has been flooded since.